revo2wheels/intervalsicugptcoach-public/rules/module2-audit.md

   - If only the General Report Template is used without the required type-specific sections (e.g. Phases for Season, Event log for Event):
     ❌ Halt output and return:
     “Error: Report type requested but only general template applied.
 Season/Block/Event template required.”

-### Default Window Rule (Enforced)
-- If the user requests a “42-day season report” without explicit dates:
-  ✅ Automatically set the window to today−41 → today.
-- ❌ If GPT requests user input for dates instead of applying this default, audit fails with:
-  “Error: Default 42-day window (today−41 → today) not applied.”